spagootie/coffeehouse/README.md

 Crow headers are included in the repository.

+---

-#Once you have all of the dependencies, just run deploy.sh.
+# Once you have all of the dependencies, just run deploy.sh.
 Everything below is for running it manually.

 ---